 How long is my placement?

-As well as the clinical placements you’ll undertake throughout the course, you also have the option of taking a further 40 week placement (or a minimum of 30-weeks for 2017 entry) at the end of your second year of study.
+As well as the clinical placements you’ll undertake throughout the course, you also have the option of taking a further minimum 30-week placement at the end of your second year of study.

 Our students have previously worked for;